ampproject/amphtml/spec/amp-story-player.md

 Inline CSS properties for the width and height of the player. e.g. `style="width: 360px; height: 600px;"`

-#### exit-control

-e.g. `<amp-story-player exit-control="close-button">`

-Set to `back-button` or `close-button`.
-The button will dispatch an `amp-story-player-back` or `amp-story-player-close` when clicked.
-This button will disappear when a page attachment is open and reappear when closed.

 #### amp-cache

 e.g. `<amp-story-player amp-cache="cdn.ampproject.org">`